-Region of York practice, as described below:
+A potential practice is described below:

 At 30% Design Review

 A utility coordination meeting is set up for the Project Manager to meet with all utilities having facilities within the boundaries of the project, as well as potential utilities that may wish to place facilities within the limits of the project.
 Plan design drawings and cross sections are circulated to the utility companies prior to the meeting highlighting potential conflicts.
 During the meeting the following issues are addressed: